How to A/B Test on Low-Traffic Sites

 While low website traffic can restrict you from running substantive CRO experiments, it can’t stop you from “learning.”

-And that’s what’s important — because once you shift your focus to learning by trying rather than accepting the norm, you’ll start developing the culture of experimentation, a prerequisite for effective CRO.
+And that’s what’s important — because once you shift your focus to learning by trying rather than accepting the norm, you’ll start developing a culture of experimentation, a prerequisite for effective CRO.

 It doesn’t matter what growth stage you’re at, you can invest in developing a culture of testing.
 It will come in handy when you actually have enough traffic to your website to go for hardcore, definitive CRO experiments.